 Anyone who can type can perform the duties of a transcriber, and the work pays accordingly.
 It’s worth noting that this is a job at risk of being eliminated by artificial intelligence and automation, but for anyone looking for a work-from-home gig that requires minimal education or experience, it’s a viable option.

 - Average Salary: $29,186

-- To Get Started: If becoming a transcriber interests you, start with a transcription course from Transcribe Anywhere.
+- To Get Started: If becoming a transcriber interests you, read through this Audext guide on working as a transcriptionist and enroll in a transcription course from Transcribe Anywhere.
 Then check out GoTranscript or TranscribeMe as starting points on your search for transcriber jobs.